CartoDB/carto-selfhosted-helm/customizations/README.md

 # Customizations

 This file explains how to configure CARTO Self Hosted to meet your needs.
-In this folder you will find also examples _yaml_ files that you can pass to `helm` to apply those configurations.
+In this folder you will find also examples _yaml_ files that you can pass to `helm` to adapt CARTO Self Hosted to your needs.

 ## Production Ready

-By default, the Helm configuration provided by CARTO works out of the box, but it's **not production ready**.
+The default Helm configuration provided by CARTO works out of the box, but it's **not production ready**.
-There are several things to configure to prepare it for production workloads:
+There are several things to prepare to make it production ready:

 1. [Configure the domain](#configure-the-domain-of-your-self-hosted) that will be used.
 2. [Expose service](#access-to-carto-from-outside-the-cluster) to be accessed from outside the cluster.